ScienceHackDayPDX/2017/CODE_OF_CONDUCT.md

 The following behaviors are expected and requested of all community members:

-*   PScience Hack Day PDX is a unique professional experience -- we are all hear to learn form each other and expect participants to show up ready to engage.
+*   Science Hack Day PDX is a unique professional experience -- we are all here to learn form each other and expect participants to show up be ready to engage.
 *   Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 *   Exercise consideration and respect in your speech and actions.
 *   Attempt collaboration before conflict.
 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.
 *   Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, **even if they seem inconsequential**.
 We always want to know if something doesn't feel right, even if you're not 100% sure why.
-*   Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+*   Remember that community event venues may be shared with members of the public.
+Please be respectful to all visitors of these locations.
+*   **Please take good care of the equipment and tools and follow directions.
+Some of them are very expensive.
+Misuse resulting in harm or breakage will result in immediate dismissal and possible further action.**

 ## 4. Unacceptable Behavior